Kinokkory/wiwinwlh/tutorial.md

 The types for ``gfoldl`` and ``gunfold`` are a little intimidating ( and depend on ``Rank2Types`` ), the best way to understand is to look at some examples.
-First the most trivial case a simple sum type ``Animal`` would produce the follow the following code:
+First the most trivial case a simple sum type ``Animal`` would produce the following code:

 ```haskell
 data Animal = Cat | Dog deriving Typeable